-In this five-day workshop, David will take you step by step through the process he uses in creating his professional works.
+In this four-day workshop, David will take you step by step through the process he uses in creating his professional works.
 From initial underdrawing through final glazes, learn to build your painting in a series of layers that will help you effectively translate the observed model into an elegant and refined portrait.

 Bring an adequate selection of good quality brushes.
 I prefer a selection of filberts in both hog bristle and sable (or soft synthetic) in numbers 1 through 10.
 A few very small rounds for detail work are also recommended.